effkay/blazing/README.md

 #    env_scripts <path_to_version_manager_script>
 #
 # If you need to source a file for your non-rvm version manager to
-# work(which you probably do), you can do that with env_scripts.
-You
+# you can do that with env_scripts.
+You should also remove the
-# should also remove the rvm/rvm_scripts options above.
+# rvm/rvm_scripts options above.

+env_scripts '/etc/profile.d/rbenv.sh'

 # Sample recipe setup:
 #